jansyk13/SQL2Stream/README.md

 SQL, Streams, Java 8, declarative programming, interpret

 ## Tutorial and examples of usage
 For my library I decided to take advantage of tree structure when dealing with tuples.
 I have defined several classes and interfaces for that and used composite design pattern.
-This library supports joins, reststrion, conditions and ordering.
+This library supports joins, reststrictions and ordering.

 #### Input
 SQL querry as input into library is supplies in String form.
 Iterables are provided in `InputContainer<T>`, constructor has two arguments, `Class<T>` and `Iterable<T>`.
 User can give up to four containers as input.